ml-struct-bio/cryodrgn/README.md

       --domain {hartley,fourier}
                             Decoder representation domain (default: fourier)

-Many of the parameters of this script have sensisible defaults.
+Many of the parameters of this script have sensible defaults.
 The required arguments are:

 * an input image stack (`.mrcs` or other listed file types)
 * `--poses`, image poses (`.pkl`) which correspond to the input images
+* `--ctf`, ctf parameters (`.pkl`), unless phase-flipped images are used
 * `--zdim`, the dimension of the latent variable
 * `-o`, a clean output directory for storing results

 Additional parameters which are typically set include:

-* `--ctf`, ctf parameters (`.pkl`), unless phase-flipped images are used
 * `-n`, Number of epochs to train
 * `--reinvert-data`, Use if particles are dark on light
 * Architecture parameters with `--enc-layers`, `--enc-dim`, `--dec-layers`, `--dec-dim`